davidleston/hanabi-how-to/chop.md

---
+---
-title: Saving / playing the chop
+title: Saving and playing the chop
 order: 5
---
+---

 A number clue that includes the chop means to save all the tiles in the clue.
 A color clue means means the same thing as if the chop was not involved.
 This distinction between number and color clues only applies to clues that include the head of a chain or the chop.